Why should you holiday in Indonesia?

 Bali, or the Island of the Gods, is one of Indonesia’s undisputed highlights.
 The little island offers majestic scenery, beautiful Hindu temples and white bounty beaches, which are perfect for the beach holiday of your life.

-We currently offer six different tours to Bali, including one that combines Java with a beach holiday in Bali.
+We currently offer five different tours to Bali, including one that combines Java with a beach holiday in Bali.
 Selected tours can be rounded off with a tour to Komodo Islands or the Gili Islands.

 Some amazing highlights await you in Bali: